 Your project will probably cup a little at this point, just hang in there.
 It’s going to get worse before it gets better.

-Round 8: working along back side, ch 5, sl st around BPsc between petals (this is just the closest BPsc to where you placed your sl st. You’ll be working into the actual sl sts in a few rounds.
-Final sl st counts as join.
+Round 8: *ch 5, sl st around BPsc between petals (This is just the closest BPsc to where you placed your sl st. You’ll be working into the actual sl sts in a few rounds); repeat from * around, final sl st counts as join.
 (9 ch-5 sp, 9 sl st)